Skip to main content

 The primary targets in women are often the hypothalamic-pituitary-gonadal (HPG) axis, which governs reproductive hormones, and the somatotropic axis, which controls growth hormone (GH) production.
 Both systems experience significant changes during the aging process, particularly through perimenopause and menopause, leading to a cascade of downstream effects on metabolism, energy, and tissue health.

-The core strategy of is to use biomimetic molecules ∞ peptides that mimic the body’s natural signaling compounds ∞ to restore more youthful patterns of hormone secretion.
+The core strategy of peptide therapy is to use biomimetic molecules ∞ peptides that mimic the body’s natural signaling compounds ∞ to restore more youthful patterns of hormone secretion.
 This is achieved by targeting the glands responsible for hormone production, principally the pituitary gland.

 By stimulating this master gland in a controlled, often pulsatile manner, these therapies can encourage the release of hormones like GH, which has systemic effects on body composition, bone density, and skin health.
 This method is distinct from conventional hormone replacement, as it leverages the body’s own production machinery, aiming to recalibrate rather than simply replace.